Amarjit0511/Water_Quality_Classification/README.md

 # water_potability
-A project based on the application and implementation of different Machine Learning algorithm on a dataset
+A project based on the application and implementation of different Machine Learning algorithm on a classification dataset.